 You can store it in the refrigerator for up to 3 days.
 However, it is best to consume it as soon as possible after cooking to enjoy its optimal texture.

-- Do not rinse the maitake mushrooms.
-Rinsing them can cause not only their umami components and vitamins to wash away, but it can also result in a watery dish.
-If you are concerned about dirt, wipe them clean with a paper towel instead.
+Do not rinse the maitake mushrooms.
+Rinsing them can not only wash away their umami components and vitamins but also result in a watery texture.
+If you are concerned about dirt on the maitake, wipe them clean with a paper towel instead.

 Recipe card